vtbag/inspection-chamber/README.md

 ## !!!
 News !!!

-Names in the Animation Groups panel are now shown in the order in which the transition groups appear as children of the `::view-transition` pseudo-element.
-This makes it easier to understand how the individual groups overlap during rendering.
+Improved error handling.

 For details, see the [CHANGELOG](https://github.com/vtbag/inspection-chamber/blob/main/CHANGELOG.md)

 ## What happened so far:

+> Names in the Animation Groups panel are now shown in the order in which the transition groups appear as children of the `::view-transition` pseudo-element.
+This makes it easier to understand how the individual groups overlap during rendering.

 > You can now observe in real-time how CSS properties are updated by animations and easily see which other properties are applied to the pseudo-elements created by the View Transition API.